faithfulco/andreashandelwebsite/content/my-projects/SMIcourse/index.md

 +++

 Simulation Modeling in Immunology (SMI) is an annual workshop that I co-teach with my colleague Paul Thomas.
 It usually occurs each year in July in Seattle.
 In 2020 we taught it online.
 All course materials are available in the form of a simple GitHub website and can be used by anyone for self-learning.
 You can find the course [on this site](https://andreashandel.github.io/SMIcourse/).

+The course makes heavy use of my [DSAIRM R package](https://ahgroup.github.io/DSAIRM/).